Gizamba/Meta-Analysis-Leptospirosis-Africa/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10546638/

 # Dataset
-This fold houses the raw and cleaned data extracted from the included studies.
+This folder houses the raw and cleaned data extracted from the included studies.
 The data was used to conducted in the meta analysis

 # Meta Analysis